Skip to main content

 Spine correction

-Dr. Winell referred Paisley and her family to Dr. Cahill, an orthopaedic surgeon with expertise treating spinal deformities in children.
+Dr. Winell referred Paisley and her family to Dr. Cahill, an orthopedic surgeon with expertise treating spinal deformities in children.
 Dr. Cahill examined Paisley and reviewed her X-rays.
 He discovered that although the degree of Paisley’s spinal curve hadn’t worsened significantly, it had become multidimensional.
 Instead of Paisley’s spine merely curving to one side, it was now twisting inside her chest, affecting her spine, ribs and organs.

 It was back to casting for Paisley.
 This time, however, she was fitted for a brace that would cover her entire torso, from just under her armpits to her hip bones.
 Dr. Cahill and the spine team of Jason R. Smith, PA-C, MPT, ATC, and Joseph Monteleone, cast room technician, encouraged us to begin casting as early as possible because results are best if started before 18 months of age.